Ithaya Geetham: Production

 Filming took place mostly at Citadel Studios in Kilpauk.
 The film was later dubbed into Hindi under the title Jeevan Tara.

 Soundtrack

-Music was composed by S. V. Venkatraman while the lyrics were penned by Kambadasan and K. P. Kamatchisundaram.

-Two songs "Vaanulaavum Tharai Nee en Ithaya Geethame" and "Odi Vaa Venmugil Poley", both sung by T. R. Mahalingam and T. R. Rajakumarai, became popular.
+Music was composed by S. V. Venkatraman.
+Two songs "Vaanulaavum Tharai Nee En Ithaya Geethame" and "Odi Vaa Venmugil Poley", both sung by T. R. Mahalingam and T. R. Rajakumarai, became popular.

 Reception

-Film historian Randor Guy opines that the film "did not prove to be a box office success as expected", although he praised the "impressive production values, tuneful music and the stunning Rajakumari."
+Historian Randor Guy opines that the film "did not prove to be a box office success as expected", although he praised the "impressive production values, tuneful music and the stunning Rajakumari."